 This is where I’m blessed to live.
 This is where I’m blessed to write.

-What I call “the magic of Ferndale” has inspired me to write a lower grades children’s chapter book titled, The World of the Wazzlewoods: A Fern & Dale Fairy Tale.
-The manuscript is finished.
-Editing is underway. but what would a children’s chapter book be without illustrations?
-Thankfully, Edward Riojas has come on board to illustrate it, and trust me, we’re all the better for it.
-There is not a single artist on the planet I would rather work with.
-I’ll update this article (and social media) as the project develops.
+What I call “the magic of Ferndale” has inspired me to write two lower grades children’s chapter books titled, The World of the Wazzlewoods: A Fern & Dale Fairy Tale, and THe Bird Battle of Artisan Alley: A Fern & Dale Fairy Tale.
+Thankfully, Edward Riojas came on board to illustrate them, and trust me, we’re all the better for it.